Robbiekruszynski/web-design-process/sketchREADME.md

 ## Description

 * _Web buildout for XJ-16 space.
 Showcasing a welcoming / productive shared workspace for anyone interested.
-Target demographic ranges "artists, daytraders, craftspeople, writers, counselors, more traditional business people--you know, anyone and everyone--in our space."
+Target demographic ranges "artists, daytraders, craftspeople, writers, counselors, more traditional business people--you know, anyone and everyone--in our space."_

+#### Target User 1
+* Nathan - visual artist
+* Needs - natural light / personal creative space
+* Motivation - cost / access 24/7 / gallery showings in space
+* Pain points - lack of work sink at other options / no available space to showcase.
+* Tech - viewing / sign up for xj-16 primarily on mobile
+#### Target User 2
+* Kate - interior designer (commercial work space)
+* Needs - large workspace / natural light / work-boards
+* Motivation - surrounded by creative minds for inspiration / personal space to build outside of the work environment
+* Pain points - competition does not offer 3-d printer / lack of proper space for ideal workflow / slow and or unreliable internet
+* Tech - internet / 3-d printer / fax / printer
+#### Target User 3
+* Chris - UX designer
+* Needs - common area and welcoming workspace that doesn't feel like an office
+* Motivation - fast internet / available monitors to use / great selection of consumables
+* Pain points - slow internet / buildout at other offerings felt too much like a typical workspace
+* Tech - wifi / external monitors

 #### By _**Robbie Kruszynski**_